valory-xyz/docs/docs/protocol/register_packages_on-chain.md

     In either case, the address must have funds for the chain that you wish to register the package.

-* The **hash of the package** that you want to register on-chain, and which should be already published into a remote registry.
+* The **hash of the package** that you want to register on-chain, and which must have been published into a remote registry.

 * An **NFT image URL**.
 This image will be used to represent the minted NFT for the package on marketplaces such as [OpenSea](https://opensea.io/).
 You can use [this sample image URL](https://gateway.autonolas.tech/ipfs/Qmbh9SQLbNRawh9Km3PMEDSxo77k1wib8fYZUdZkhPBiev) for testing purposes.

 ## Register a component

-Connect your wallet to the frontend, open the [components section](https://protocol.autonolas.network/components) and press the _Register_ button.
+Connect your wallet to the Protocol app, open the [components section](https://protocol.autonolas.network/components) and press the _Register_ button.
 Fill in the data of your component:

   1. **Owner Address.** The wallet address of the component owner (starting with `0x...`).
 It does not need to be the address of the connected wallet.